ajmalbuv/CollegeManagement/README.md

-# College Management System
+# EduManage

-A college management system built using Django framework.
+A college management system built using **Django** framework.
 It is designed for interactions between students and teachers.
 Features include attendance, marks and time table.

 ## Installation